tdreid/kate/README.md

 * You should...
 - Change the title of your application in `/routes/index.js`
 - Give your project a `name` and `version` in `package.json`
-- Build the best app ever!
+- Build the best RESTful API ever!